What are phyllodes tumours?

 Surgery is the main treatment for phyllodes tumours.
 It is usually the only treatment you need.

-Rarely, the phyllodes tumour can be cancerous (malignant) and may have spread to other areas.
-In this case, you may need further treatment.
+Rarely, phyllodes tumour can be malignant and may have spread to other areas.
+In this case, you may need further treatment, such as radiotherapy.
 Your cancer doctor will talk to you about what type of treatment you will have.

-Hormonal therapy and radiotherapy, which are often used to treat breast cancer, are not used for phyllodes tumours.
+Hormonal therapy is often used to treat breast cancer.
+But it is not used for phyllodes tumours.
 This is because research shows it has no effect on them.

 Surgery

-You will usually have an operation to remove the lump as well as some surrounding healthy tissue.
+You will usually have an operation to remove the lump and some surrounding healthy tissue.
 This is called breast-conserving surgery.
-It is sometimes called a lumpectomy or a wide local excision (WLE).
+It is sometimes called a lumpectomy or wide local excision (WLE).

 If you need a mastectomy, your surgeon may talk to you about options for breast reconstruction.
-This is when a new breast shape is formed.
-Sometimes, you can have breast reconstruction at the same time as mastectomy, or it may be done later.
+This is when a new breast shape is made.
+Some people have breast reconstruction at the same time as a mastectomy.
+But if you have a mastectomy for a phyllodes tumour, your surgeon will usually offer you reconstruction at a later time.
+They can talk to you about what type of reconstruction might be suitable for you.

 Chemotherapy

-Chemotherapy uses anti-cancer drugs (cytotoxic drugs) to destroy cancer cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.

-If you do need chemotherapy, it will usually be given into a vein as an injection or a drip (infusion).
-You will usually have treatment over a period of about 4 to 6 months.
-You may have a combination of two or more chemotherapy drugs.
+You usually have chemotherapy into a vein as an injection or a drip (infusion).
+Treatment usually lasts 4 to 6 months.
+You may have a combination of 2 or more chemotherapy drugs.

 Clinical trials